 Code Title Hours

 Seminar

 BIOE 7390 Seminar (Register and complete two semesters) 0

 BIOE 7391 Student Seminar (Register and complete once in second year and once in fourth year) 0

 Required Core

 BIOE 6200 Mathematical Methods in Bioengineering 4

 BIOE 7000 Principles of Bioengineering 4

 Approved Coursework

-Complete 8 semester hours from the election ves listed below. (p.
-5) 8
+Complete 8 semester hours from the electives listed below.
+8

 Electives Course List

-Code Title Hours

-s an elective course, provided the course is offered and the student satisfies tudents can take electives outside this list with prior approval from the faculty
+Any course in the following list will serve as an elective course, provided the course is offered and the student satisfies prerequisites and program requirements.
+Students can take electives outside this list with prior approval from the faculty advisor.